 All of our campus accommodation is already booked for the next academic year and our team in the residences are developing plans, in compliance with public health guidelines, to ensure the safe return of residents to campus.
 We will have many virtual events and activities organised to support our students settle into university life.

-Support with accommodation in en suite bedrooms and delivered meals with be available for students travelling from overseas who need to adhere to the 14 day restricted movements requirement on arrival in Ireland.
+Support with accommodation in en suite bedrooms and delivered meals are being made available for students travelling from overseas who need to adhere to the 14-day restricted movements requirement on arrival in Ireland.

 What facilities will I have access to for the university semester?

-Our plan will be to have all significant buildings re-opened (in line with Government and Public Health guidelines) in time for the start of Semester 1.
+We plan to have all significant buildings re-opened (in line with government guidelines) in time for the start of Semester 1.
 One of the biggest challenges we will face is the application of social distancing regulations which will limit the capacities of our teaching and research facilities.
-We will continue to work with our stakeholders to ensure best practice procedures are in place.
+We will continue to work with our university community to ensure best practice procedures are in place.